-This demonstrator is jointly developed by the Statistics and Information Branch of the Fisheries Division of the Food and Agriculture Organization of the United Nations (FAO) and the French provider of environmental monitoring solutions Collecte Localisation Satellites (CLS).
+This demonstrator is jointly developed by the Information and knowledge management Team (NFISI) of the Fisheries Division, Food and Agriculture Organization of the United Nations (FAO) and the French provider of environmental monitoring solutions Collecte Localisation Satellites (CLS).

 The ambition is to deliver a tool to produce national aquaculture sector overviews whereby a country can make use of OGC compliant data services to monitor its aquaculture sector, not in an isolated way, but built on interoperable services where teams can compute and publish reproducible experiments.

-A monitor of aquaculture can become an important information source for local and national governments that lack capacity to implement a national monitoring tool.
+An aquaculture monitor can become an important information source for local and national governments that lack the capacity to implement a national monitoring tool.
 It can thus provide a monitor for several Sustainable Development Goals such as 14 "Life below water", and 2 "Food Security".